jon-makinen/cursor-local-remote/README.md

 ### Authentication

-Every launch generates a random token printed in the terminal.
+Every launch generates a memorable word-pair token (e.g. `alpine-berry`) printed in the terminal.
+You can set a fixed token via the `AUTH_TOKEN` env var.
 Access is granted by:

 1. Scanning the QR code (encodes the network URL with the token)
 2. Visiting the URL with `?token=<token>` (sets an `httpOnly` cookie for 7 days)
 3. Passing `Authorization: Bearer <token>` for API calls

-You can also set a fixed token via the `AUTH_TOKEN` env var.

 ### API